ethereum/execution-apis/specs/appearance.md

 (its balance was checked) that will be absent in semantic analysis.
 This impact is limited a the subset of opcodes (BALANCE, EXTCODESIZE, ...) and any analysis should take this into account.

-### Multiple `Appearance`s

-An address may appear multiple times within a block, as any combination of intra-transaction and extra-transaction `Appearance`s.

-For example a method that returns `Appearance`s for an address for a single block, the following may be returned:
-- Index 0.
-This indicates that the address appears as one or (or both):
-    - An intra-transaction appearance in transaction index 0.
-    - An extra-transaction appearance.
-- Index 20.
-This indicates that the address appears in that transaction.

-For example, a user may receive a withdrawal and perform a transaction in the same block.
-Accounting for a single address must take this into consideration when examining the nature of `Appearance`s returned by specific methods.

 ### Precompiles